Hum by Colgate is by far the best smart toothbrush I have used to date when you consider the price it sells for.

 |hum by Colgate||1,354 Reviews||$84.99||View on Amazon|

 The 3 BIG questions about the hum by Colgate

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Colgate hum rechargeable toothbrush.
 If I have missed something, let me know in the comments.

-If you want more detail, you can read my full hum by Colgate review further down the page.
+If you want more detail, you can read my full hum by Colgate review or watch the review video further down the page.